wagtail/wagtail/docs/getting_started/tutorial.md

 Here we're making use of the `widget` keyword argument on the `FieldPanel` definition to specify a checkbox-based widget instead of the default multiple select box, as this is often considered more user-friendly.

-Finally, we can update the `blog_page.html` template to display the categories:
+Finally, update the `blog_page.html` template to display the categories:

 ```html+django
 <h1>{{ page.title }}</h1>